 docker run .... rancher/agent... command from the UI to add in

 --name rancher-agent, then Rancher agent will fail to start.
 Rancher agent launches 3 different containers after the initial run.
-There will be 1 running container and 2 stopped containers.
-The containers named
+The container launched last, named

-rancher-agent-state are required for the Rancher agent to successfully connect with Rancher server.
-The third container with the defaulted Docker name can be removed.
+rancher-agent, is required for the Rancher agent to successfully connect with Rancher server.
+The other containers launched before the

 If you cloned a VM and attempting to register the cloned VM, it will not work and throw an error in the rancher-agent logs.